-D. Open the door(s) and install the Super "H" door bottom(s).
+I. Open the door(s) and install the Super "H" door bottom(s).
 To do this, locate and place the door bottom in the cutout at the bottom of the door and center over the width of the door the metal retainer.
 Each door bottom has been marked with the opening number prior to shipment.
 While lightly pushing the door bottom upward so as to slightly compress the neoprene, mark the center of each slot and remove the door bottom.
 Drill pilot holes at each of the marked center locations for the #14 x 1-1/4" long flat head wood screws provided.
 Reposition the door bottom on the door and secure with the fasteners provided.
 Be sure to push the door bottom upwards as far as possible before tightening the screws.
 Trim off door bottom ends to match the door width.
 See Figure 5.

-Note: If pair of doors is required, locate Astragal and Fastener Package containing the $\#14 \ge 1-1/4$ " flat head wood screws.
-With the active leaf in the open position and the inactive leaf in the closed and secured position, you will need to clamp the astragal onto the inactive leaf so that the edge of the astragal extend outward 1-1/4" from the edge of the inactive leaf, while holding the astragal flush with the bottom of the door.
+Note: If pair of doors is required, locate Astragal and Fastener Package containing the #14 x 1-1/4" flat head wood screws.
+With the active leaf in the open position and the inactive leaf in the closed and secured position, you will need to clamp the astragal onto the inactive leaf so that the edge of the astragal butts up against the slotted door bottom gasket retainer plate which was just installed, while holding the astragal flush with the bottom of the door.
 See Figure 6.
 Notice that the neoprene is extended beyond the top and bottom of the metal astragal.
-Before firmly clamping the astragal to the door, measure and cut the neoprene so that it is flush with the threshold (or finish floor) at the bottom and with the frame stop at the head...
-Once the neoprene has been trimmed, firmly clamp the astragal to the door to the holes in the astragal for the #10 screws.
+Before firmly clamping the astragal to the door, measure and cut the neoprene so that it is flush with the threshold (or finish floor) at the bottom and with the gasket retainer at the head.
+The top will be trimmed later after frame gaskets have been installed.
+Once the neoprene has been trimmed, firmly clamp the astragal to the door and match drill pilot holes in the door to the holes in the astragal for the #10 screws.
 Install the fasteners into all the drilled holes.
 Close and latch the active leaf.
 Visually check to see if the astragal rubber contacts the active leaf.
 At areas where the gasket does not contact the door face, shimming the gasket may be necessary.
 The gasket is affixed to one side of the steel retainer with a 3/4" wide strip of double faced tape as shown in Figure 6.
-The side closest to the active leaf is left free to allow it to be lifted and shims placed behind.
+The side nearest to the active leaf is left free to allow it to be lifted and shims placed behind.
 Shims should only be placed in sections where the gasket does not contact active door face.